Initiation and Hazing

 Hazing and/or initiation refers to any behavior on or off campus that singles out members of this community or members of a student organization, group, club, athletic team or residence facility in a manner that is unwelcoming.

-That members may state that they willingly participated in any such activity will not negate characterization of the event as initiation or hazing nor relieve those planning, sponsoring or participating in the event of responsibility.
-If students from any residential community, student organization, group, club or athletic team violate this rule, the residential community, student organization, group, club or athletic team may also be subject to collective outcomes.
+Due to the coercive nature of hazing, implied or expressed consent to hazing is not a defense under this policy.
+Put another way, that members may state that they willingly participated in any such activity will not negate characterization of the event as initiation or hazing nor relieve those planning, sponsoring or participating in the event of responsibility.
+If students from any residential community, student organization, club, athletic team or other group violate this rule, the residential community, student organization, club, athletic team or other group may also be subject to collective outcomes.